24mu13/telegram-extras/notify-once/README.md

-# Notify only once for multiple messages
+# Notify once fragmented text

-(event.sender_id??)
+Auto snoozes subsequent messages from the same sender within a certain time frame (e.g. 1 minute).

+TBD

+The general idea is to use a generic throttle mechanism.
-cache with items expiring after x sec whenever a message comes you check if the sender_id is already in the cache -> if yes, update the timestamp to now -> DO NOT NOTIFY (mark it as read?)
+Memory cache with items expiring after x sec whenever a message comes you check if the sender_id is already in the cache -> if yes, update the timestamp to now -> DO NOT NOTIFY (mark it as read?)
 -> if no, add it with timestamp -> NOTIFY (do nothing?)

+## Closest feature

+**Smart Notifications** in *groups* only!

+1. Open group
+2. *Notifications*, click *Customize*
+3. *Smart Notifications*